Samsung/tizen-docs/docs/application/dotnet/guides/machine-learning/pipeline.md

 ## Custom Filter

 For your convenience, NNStreamer provides an interface for processing the tensor data with the `custom-easy` framework.
 After registering the user-defined callback method with the input and the output tensor information, NNStreamer can manipulate tensor data in the Pipeline without an independent shared object.
-Since the callback method works as filter in the Pipeline, it is named as `Custom Filter`.
+Since the callback method works as a filter in the Pipeline, it is named `Custom Filter`.

 Note that the Custom Filter on the dotnet layer shows relatively lower performance than those of the native layer because of marshaling and unmarshalling between the dotnet and native layer.
 If your application is mission-critical, then use the native Custom Filter.